weidongxu-microsoft/java-sdk-tools/mcp/README.md

 Make sure the directory you open contains the `tsp-location.yaml` file, as this is where the MCP tools will operate.

-Create `.vscode/` folder in the directory
+Create `.vscode/` folder in the directory.

 ### Step 1: Add Server Configuration